 And persistence – she’s taught us about persistence.

-Her husband died of cancer when her three daughters were young.
+Her husband died of cancer when they had three young daughters.
+She had many tough choices to make.
 Friends and relatives told her to find another husband to support her – that’s what women did back then.

-Uh-uh, not Grams.
-She found a babysitter and went to work at a business where women weren’t exactly welcomed.
-She didn’t care what they thought – she had a family to support!
+She heard the men’s comments but she didn’t care what they thought – she had a family to support!
 She did it her way, raising her daughters and building a family that grew with each wedding and each birth.

 Be persistent about life and love.